 Another issue is that a majority of your audience will open your app through a phone, even if it is one that has been built for browsers.
 In such cases, it is imperative that you ensure the experience is seamless and too much data isn’t consumed.
 Finally, there are subtle differences between interacting using mouse-clicks and touch.
 Your app must ensure that it behaves well in both scenarios.

 Keeping all these considerations in mind, it makes good sense to venture out of the browser and build mobile apps.
 This ensures that you make maximum use of the functionalities a typical smartphone has to offer while at the same time making the user experience a delight.
 Below are the steps to acing mobile app development.
-For the first 11 steps on frontend and backend development, read here and here.
+For the first part to become a full stack developer on frontend and backend development.

 Step 12: Choose a Platform